The Vortex SmartWinch

 No, but we recommend the one we offer since we have tested it.
 We custom ordered our batteries straight from the factory.
 It is important to get sufficient "continuous output" to ensure you can feed the motor with enough power to get the torque (tow tension) you need.
 For tandem towing and towing in stronger winds, this requirement can be quite demanding.

 If you want to shop around for batteries, we can let you know what specs you need for the model you purchase.
-Keep in mind that it took us 5 months to get our first battery due to the custom order and the fact that they CANNOT ship it by air since it is a Lithium Phosphate (LiFePO4) battery. ...it actually took us almost EIGHT months to get our second batch of batteries!
+Keep in mind that it took us 5 months to get our first battery due to the custom order and the fact that they CANNOT ship it by air since it is a Lithium Iron Phosphate (LiFePO4) battery. ...it actually took us almost NINE months to get our second batch of batteries!

 What tow releases can you use with it?